precice/config-check/docs/architecture.md

 ### Mixed Violations

 Sometimes, rules can be summarized.
-Take as example the `<data />` node.
+Take as an example the `<data />` node.
 It can be read, but never written to.
 It can also be written to, but never read.
 Additionally, it can never be written or read.
 In the latter case, it would be confusing to print two errors ("this data is never written to" and "this data is never read").

 Therefore, some Rules have mixed Violation types.
 For our example, this means the `DataUseReadWrite`-Rule produces Violations that are of different types (`DataNotUsedNotReadNotWrittenViolation`, `DataUsedNotReadNotWrittenViolation`, etc.).